<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2>HTTP POST in SSIS</h2>

-<p>Traditionally whenever SSIS developers wanted to perform HTTP POST operation in SSIS they had to write <strong>C# Code using Script Task</strong>.
-This is no more case after ZappySys developed easy to use drag and drop REST API Tasks and Connectors.
-As of now there 4 main connectors/tasks which supports HTTP POST</p>
+<p>Traditionally, when SSIS developers wanted to perform an HTTP POST operation, they had to write <strong>C# Code using a Script Task</strong>.
+This is no longer the case after ZappySys developed easy-to-use drag-and-drop REST API Tasks and Connectors.
+As of now, 4 main connectors/tasks support HTTP POST.</p>

 <ol>